 Glenna Elam Poindexter of Winston-Salem, N.C. is an experienced piano instructor, having taught both in her home studio and on the Adjunct Piano Faculty of Wake Forest University Department of Music.
 She taught music at Jefferson Academy and was a Piano Instructor at the UNCG Summer Music Camp.
 Ms. Poindexter holds a Masters in Music from the University of North Carolina at Greensboro.
 Her Bachelor of Arts degree is from Wake Forest University where she majored in both Music and Elementary Education.
 She graduated with Honors in Music, and was a winner of the WFU Giles-Harris Piano Competition.
 Ms. Poindexter is President of the Winston-Salem Piano Teachers’ Association, of which she is a long-time member.
 As a Faculty Member of the National Guild of Piano Teachers, she is a Guild Adjudicator.
 She is a member of the National Federation of Music Clubs and judges for Festivals.

-Lisa Duerr joined the Community Music School in 2013.
-With nearly 25 years of teaching experience, Ms. Duerr has also taught at The Community Music School (UNCSA), The Community Music School of The University of Alabama, and Southern Arts Academy in suburban Atlanta.
+Lisa Duerr joined the Salem College Community Music School in 2013.
+With 25 years of teaching experience, Ms. Duerr has also taught at the Community Music School of UNCSA, The Community Music School of The University of Alabama, and Southern Arts Academy in suburban Atlanta.
 As an active member of the Music Teachers National Association since 1989, her students have consistently received Superior and Excellent ratings and have performed at North Carolina Music Teachers Association State Conferences.
 Several of her pre-college students have been accepted into established and reputable collegiate music programs.

 Ms. Duerr holds the Bachelor of Arts degree in Music, with a secondary emphasis in science, from Agnes Scott College, and a Master of Music in piano performance, with secondary emphasis in piano pedagogy, from Georgia State University.
 While at GSU she was inducted into Pi Kappa Lambda Honorary Music Fraternity.
+Her primary teachers include Anna Hayward, and Cary Lewis of the Lanier Trio.
+As a performer, Ms. Duerr was a freelance pianist in Atlanta and Tuscaloosa , and participated in the 2002 UNCG Pianoforte Workshop taught by Andrew Willis.
+She received her Musikgarten certification in 2002.
+At the CMS of UNCSA, she developed and taught a successful Musikgarten program for toddlers from 2005-2013.
 Students range in age from 4 1/2 to 70+ years and include beginners of every age, music enthusiasts and hobbyists, as well as students auditioning for competitions and college music programs.
 Approaching each student as an individual, Ms. Duerr encourages communication between the parent-child-teacher triangle and uses unique instructional strategies that combine tradition with modern eclectic flair.

 - Ann Listokin (BM, Mannes College The New School for Music; MM, The University of North Carolina School of the Arts)